josdoaitran/josdoaitran.github.io/_posts/2025/2021-02-16-unofficial-premium-course-web-application-testing.md

 1. `Part 1 - Introduction to Web Application Testing and essential point about Web Application testing`
    - They Key-points and important thing of web testing in software development
-   - Types of web applications (Static, Dynamic, Single Page, Progressive Web Apps)
+   - Types of web applications (Static, Dynamic, Single Page, Progressive Web Apps).
    - Key challenges in web application testing

 2. `Part 2 - Testing Fundamentals and Methodologies`
-   Functional vs. Non-functional Testing
+   - What is Functional vs. Non-functional Testing in Web app
-   Manual vs. Automated Testing
+   - What is Manual vs. Automated Testing in web application
-   Black Box, White Box, and Gray Box Testing
+   - Black Box, White Box, and Gray Box Testing for Web application and example

 3. `Part 3 - Testing levels and Testing types in Web applition testing`

 4. `Part 4 - Test Planning and Strategy`
    - Understanding requirements and test objectives.
 The example requirements or specifications
    - Test case design and prioritization: How to write functional and non-functional testing cases for a feature of web application.
-   - Risk-based testing approach for covering web application testing.
+   - Test Cases management tools: Jira, Xray, TestRails, Excel, Trello, ...
    - Executing test cases, how to log an issue or bug.
 Evidence in testing.
    - What is produce the issue and why ?

+5. `Part 5 - Special Case in Web testing: Cross-Browser and Cross-Device Testing`
+    - Browser compatibility testing (Chrome, Firefox, Safari, Edge)
+    - Responsive design testing (Mobile, Tablet, Desktop)
+    - Tools for cross-browser testing (Selenium, BrowserStack, LambdaTest)
+    - Permission cases for web application testing.

-5. `Part 5 - How we perform Non-Functional Testing`
+6. `Part 6 - How we perform Non-Functional Testing`
    - What is UI and UX Testing ?
    - Form validation and user input handling
    - Navigation and workflow validation.
 E2E testing

-6. `Part 6 - API Testing for Web Applications`
+7. `Part 7 - API Testing for Web Applications`
-   Basics of REST and GraphQL APIs
+   - Basics of REST and GraphQL APIs
-   API request and response validation
+   - API request and response validation
-   Using tools like Postman for API automation
+   - Using tools like Postman for API automation.

-7. `Part 7 - Cross-Browser and Cross-Device Testing`
-   Browser compatibility testing (Chrome, Firefox, Safari, Edge) Responsive design testing (Mobile, Tablet, Desktop) Tools for cross-browser testing (Selenium, BrowserStack, LambdaTest)
+   - How to record the requests in Front-end and import into Postman or other tools.

+8. `Part 8 - Database testing for web application`
+    - Client and Server model ?
+And how it is applying in web application?
+    - What is Database testing ?
+How do Database testing for a web application ?
+    - Why and how we capture and monitor log of application in web application testing.

+The above points were collected from the real experiences in variety of project types.
+It can be the projects in both Outsourcing companies and Product company.
+Hopefully, they provide you the vital knowledge and skills in Web application testing.

+Please contact us via [this link](https://josdoaitran.github.io/premium-courses-with-me/) or via Blog [contact page](https://josdoaitran.github.io/contact.html) to register in this course.